methodphoto/themincricketclub/2017/broadway-and-horton.md

 ---
 layout: default
 title: Broadway and Horton v The Min
+homeTeam: Broadway and Horton v The Min
+awayTeam: The Min
 game: Broadway and Horton v The Min
 location: The Pound
 date: 07/07/2017